hoodiehq-archive/documentation/en/techdocs/api/client/hoodie.account.md

 hoodie.account.username
 ```

-**hoodie.account.username** gets automatically set / unset when signing in, signing up, changing the username or destroying the account.
+**hoodie.account.username** gets automatically set/unset when signing in, signing up, changing the username or destroying the account.

 It is also the current way to check if a user is signed in or not.